 Here’s some lovely things to see and do in Munich in October…

 Things to do in Munich in October

 Get lost in autumn colour at Schloss Nymphenburg

-Schloss Nymphenburg is a great big baroque palace with lakes, a forest and

-	botanic gardens in its 500-acre grounds.
-If you want autumnal scenery, this is
+Schloss Nymphenburg is a great big baroque palace with lakes, a forest and botanic gardens in its 500-acre grounds.
+If you want autumnal scenery, this is the place.

-	the place.

-	The Olympiapark wasn’t the easiest thing to get to, being more designed for

-	cars, but we found it eventually.
+Not going to lie, the Olympiapark wasn’t the easiest thing to get to, being more designed for cars.
+But we found it eventually.

 The stadium was built for the 1972 Olympics.
-It has also hosted the 1974

-	football world cup final and countless other big European football matches.
-It

-	was home of Bayern Munich and TSV 1860 Munich until about 10 years ago.
-It’s
+It has also hosted the 1974 football world cup final and countless other big European football matches (which is all boring to me TBH).
+It was home of Bayern Munich and TSV 1860 Munich until about 10 years ago <– Chris told me to put that on.
+I don’t know what it means.

-	renowned for its unusual half-roof, which was very modern in 1972 and still

-	looks futuristic now.
-You can do a walking tour of the roof… We obviously passed

-	on this.

-	Probably the most recognisable Munich building other than the Rathaus is the

-	Hofbräuhaus.
-It really is huge and definitely worth a visit if this is your

-	first trip to Munich.
-In my opinion, there are better beerhalls in Munich, but

-	it’s still worth going to once for the experience.
+Probably the most recognisable Munich building other than the Rathaus is the Hofbräuhaus.
+It really is huge and definitely worth a visit if this is your first trip to Munich.
+In my opinion, there are better beerhalls in Munich, but it’s still worth going to once for the experience.